cloud-cli/auth/README.md

 | SESSION_SECRET        | Session secret, used to store the user session     | true     |
 | STORE_URL             | URL of store endpoint for @cloud-cli/store.        | true     |

-- Get the client ID and secret from [Google API console](https://console.cloud.google.com/apis/credentials)
+Get the client ID and secret from [Google API console](https://console.cloud.google.com/apis/credentials)

+- Authorized origin: `AUTH_DOMAIN`.
+- Authorized redirect URI's: `AUTH_DOMAIN` + "/auth/google/callback".

-- Set SESSION_DOMAIN to the domain root in which authentication will be used.
+Set SESSION_DOMAIN to the domain root in which authentication will be used.
 For example, "foo.com" will set authentication for any *.foo.com domain, using a common cookie.

-- For `fetch` requests, add `{ credentials: 'include' }` to the request options to include the session.
+For `fetch` requests, add `{ credentials: 'include' }` to the request options to include the session.

 ## Usage